drupal-graphql/graphql/doc/producers/custom.md

 ```

-We are defininig a custom data producer `current_user` that we can now use to reolve our query that we previously added to the schema.
+We are defining a custom data producer `current_user` that we can now use to resolve our query that we previously added to the schema.
 Notice that our data producer returns only the user id and not the actual user object.
-However we can combine it with an entity_load which is already made very efficient with in the module (taking advantage of caching strategies using buffering) so we dont have to actually load the user here.
+However we can combine it with an entity_load which is already made very efficient with in the module (taking advantage of caching strategies using buffering) so we don't have to actually load the user here.

 Lets see how we can consume our newly created data producer :